len-art/logger-app/README.md

 ## Classnames

-For css class composition we use https://github.com/JedWatson/classnames.
+For CSS class composition we use https://github.com/JedWatson/classnames.

 Example usage:
 ```